entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, p.
+> - Clement *et al.* (2024): "Forey (1998, p.
 153; char.
 65) described the presence a prominent lateral swelling on the dentary of *Mawsonia*, *Axelrodichthys* and *Lualabaea*, located in front of the depression for the deep pseudomaxillary fold.
 This protuberance is a smooth dome-shaped protuberance (see Forey, 1998, char.
 5.10A, B)."

 > - The coding of *Qujingodus* is 0.